 An annuity can provide you with income that is guaranteed for as long as you live.
 These retirement savings vehicles do provide some tax benefits by letting earnings grow tax-deferred.
 However, at least part of your annuity payments may be subject to federal income taxes.
 Throughout this guide, we highlight the different ways the IRS taxes annuities.
+Consider working with a financial advisor as you do tax and retirement planning.

 Initial Tax Considerations for Annuities